-Glass and polycarbonate.
+Glass and polycarbonate lenses.
 If you’ve browsed for prescription or non-prescription frames you know both types of lenses offer their own benefits and disadvantages.
 Which is the best option, though?
 Here’s a quick rundown of their top features to help you decide.

 What are Polycarbonate Lenses?

 Polycarbonate lenses are ultra-durable, ultra-lightweight lenses.
 They are more than 10-times more impact resistant than your average plastic or glass lens.
 While they’re not the thinnest kind of lens out there, they still retain their position as the swiss-army-knife of eyewear lenses.
 With the right scratch resistant or digital protection coating, their potential increases even more.

 Do Polycarbonate Lenses Have UV Protection?